pineoc/node-perforce/README.md

 node-perforce
 =============

-A simple node library for perforce
+A simple Node library for perforce

 ## Install